MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 Now every alert raised for this policy will initiate the flow to run the antivirus scan.

-The steps used in this tutorial can be used to create a wide range of workflow-based actions to extend Cloud App Security remediation capabilities, including other Defender ATP actions.
+You can use the steps in this tutorial to create a wide range of workflow-based actions to extend Cloud App Security remediation capabilities, including other Defender ATP actions.
 To see a list of predefined Cloud App Security workflows, in Microsoft Flow, [search for "Cloud App Security"](https://go.microsoft.com/fwlink/?linkid=2102574).

 ## Next steps